 We have identified and consulted with key stakeholders, and will continue to work with these stakeholders, and other relevant groups, to monitor and review the Zoom Video Communications service.
 We will monitor all feedback for any comments (positive and / or negative) related to any of the nine protected characteristics.
 If the service is changed, then accessibility testing will be conducted again.
-We have also discussed the change with the Information Services Disability Information team.
+We have also discussed the change with the Information Services Disability Information team and the Student Disability Service.